Optimal Gradient Checkpoint Search for Arbitrary Computation Graphs: Introduction

 Existing efforts to address memory issues presented three main approaches: (1) Better single GPUs.
 Recent GPUs provide larger memory at the expense of exponentially growing price and power consumption.
-For instance, from TitanXp, Quadro P6000 to Tesla V100, for 1-2.7 times increase in memory, the prices increase 2.8-8.5 times.
+For instance, from TitanXp, Quadro P6000, RTX 3090 to Tesla V100, for 1-2.7 times increase in memory, the prices increase 2.8-8.5 times.
 (2) Parallelization among multiple GPUs \cite{dean2012large,shi2009hash,langford2009slow,mcdonald2009efficient,mcdonald2010distributed,zinkevich2010parallelized,agarwal2014reliable,agarwal2011distributed}, which requires expensive clusters, introduces substantial I/O cost, and does not reduce the total memory cost.
-(3) Low-level heuristic techniques.
-Optimization of computation graphs \cite{aho1986compilers}, which merges inplace operations into non-inplace operations to cut down memory.
-Liveness analysis \cite{aho1986compilers}, which dynamically recycles garbage tensors in training epochs.
-These approaches are specific to certain DNN structures, data and tasks.
+(3) Gradient CheckPointing (GCP) \cite{chen2016training,gruslys2016memory}, which focuses on trading computation for memory and reduces the total memory cost without any upgrade in hardware.
+Note that recent affordable GPUs (e.g., RTX 2080 Ti , RTX 3080), although limited in memory (around 11GB), provide exceptional improvement in GPU cores and FLOPS.
+Trading computation costs for memory is a very attractive solution that make it possible to train very heavy DNNs with finite GPU memory.

-The regular DNN training process consists of two alternated stages: forward and backward.
+The regular DNN training approach consists of two alternated stages: forward and backward.
 Fig.~\ref{FigCompare} (a) illustrates an example of feed-forward neural networks.
-In the forward stage, the network takes an input tensor, $ {[BatchSize \times Channel \times Width\times Height]} $, and computes the tensors at each layer until producing the output.
-In the backward stage, difference between the output and ground truth is passed back along the network to compute the gradients at each layer.
-The regular training approach saves tensors at all layers during forward, because they are all needed to compute gradients during backward.
-The total memory cost is the sum of cost over all layers.
+In the forward stage, the network takes an input tensor, and computes tensors at every layer to the final output.
+In the backward stage, the difference between the output and ground truth is passed back along the network to compute the gradients at each layer.
+The regular training approach saves tensors at all layers computed during forward.
+The total memory cost is the sum of cost over all these intermediate tensors.